-- Submit a final and accurate Program Statement (online via the Student Affairs Portfolio Community site), which has been approved and signed by the designated Degree Director; - If applicable, ensure that any course substitution approval forms have been completed and submitted to the DU Office of Graduate Education; - If applicable, complete the language proficiency requirement and submit the relevant documentation to the JKSIS Office of Academic and Student Affairs; - If applicable, complete all other non-coursework requirements (e.g. internship, RPCV Practicum, etc.); - Resolve any outstanding incompletes (I); - Complete all coursework with an overall GPA of 3.0 or higher.
+- Submit a final and accurate Program Statement (online via the Student Affairs Portfolio Community site), which has been approved and signed by the designated Degree Director; - If applicable, ensure that any course substitution approval forms have been completed and submitted to the DU Office of Graduate Education; - If applicable, complete all other non-coursework requirements (e.g. internship, RPCV Practicum, etc.); - Resolve any outstanding incompletes (I); - Complete all coursework with an overall GPA of 3.0 or higher.